peinan/easy-link-collector-extension/CONTRIBUTING.md

 If you have any questions about contributing, feel free to open an issue or reach out to the maintainers.

-Thank you for helping make URL Collector better!
+Thank you for helping make Easy Link Collector better!